elnelson575/personal_site_2019/content/authors/admin/_index.md

 - Visitors
 ---

-Liz Nelson is a student at the University of Chicago studying public policy and computer science.
+Liz Nelson is Master of Science in Computational Analysis and Public Policy (MS-CAPP) candidate at the University of Chicago, Harris School of Public Policy, studying public policy and computer science.
 She previously worked as a consultant for federal agencies, modeling complex security systems and optiming large-scale resource allocation problems.
-She is passionate about data ethics and the use of quantitative modeling to fuel more effective allocation of and access to critical public services.
+She is passionate about data ethics and the use of quantitative modeling to fuel better administration of government services.